Bus transport in Malaysia: Subsidies

 In Malaysia, bus subsidies are an important part of the government's efforts to promote public transportation and reduce traffic congestion.
 One notable initiative is the My50 monthly bus pass, which allows unlimited travel on Rapid KL, MRT and BRT services for only RM50 per month.
 It was introduced by the Federal Government under the Penjana Economic Recovery Plan in June 2020 as the My30 unlimited travel pass until December 31, 2021.
 This has been a popular program in the Klang Valley and similar initiatives have been implemented in other states, such as Penang with the Mutiara Pass.
 Cross-strait bus service (which is known as CAT Bridge) also available to provide bus services between Penang Island and Seberang Perai, and operated at free during working days.

 In addition to the unlimited pass program, there have been other subsidies and incentives aimed at encouraging the use of buses.
 Stage Bus Service Transformation (SBST) was established by the government in 2015.
 In these states, SBST aims to improve existing bus services by providing better routes, schedules and vehicles.
 The initiative also includes the introduction of cashless payment systems and the integration of bus services with other modes of public transportation.
-This program is active in Kangar, Seremban, Ipoh, Kuala Terengganu and Johor Bahru.
+This program is active in state capitals of Malaysia except Selangor and Penang.

-Smart Selangor bus service, which is a state-funded bus service funded by the Selangor state government.
+Smart Selangor Bus service, which is a state-funded bus service funded by the Selangor state government.
 The service was launched in 2018 as part of the state government's efforts to improve public transportation and reduce traffic congestion in the region.
 The service is operated by private bus operators under contract with the state government and covers 12 cities and municipalities in Selangor, including Petaling Jaya, Shah Alam, Klang and Subang Jaya.
 The Smart Selangor bus service features a number of modern amenities and technologies aimed at improving the comfort and convenience of passengers.
 All buses are equipped with air-conditioning, free Wi-Fi, and GPS tracking systems, which allow passengers to track the location of their bus in real-time through a mobile app.
 In addition, the buses are wheelchair-accessible and equipped with CCTV cameras for enhanced security.

 To encourage the use of public transportation, the Smart Selangor bus service offers affordable fares and various ticketing options, including cashless payment methods using CePAT apps for non-Malaysians, while Malaysians are excluded from paying the fares.
 The service also offers a variety of route options that connect to other modes of public transportation, such as rail and bus interchanges and also public amenities including government hospitals, schools and commercial area.